 Figure 9.
-Final LED-based Downlight Cooling Solution
+LED-based Downlight Whose Cooling Solution was Developed by ATS Europe B.V.

 Summary

 This article explains the development of an LED-based downlight system.
 The LED lighting system uses 3 LUXEON K2 LEDs at a forward current of 1000 mA.
 The article discusses analytical, numerical and experimental analysis methods A comparison of the different analysis results are given.
 For reliability, it is recommended that at least two independent results be obtained, and that these not differ by more than 20%.